dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/tests.md

 This test validates that all of the values in a column are present in a supplied list of `values`.
 If any values other than those provided in the list are present, then the test will fail.

-The `accepted_values` test supports an optional `quote` parameter which by default will single-quote the list of accepted values in the test query.
+The `accepted_values` test supports an optional `quote` parameter which, by default, will single-quote the list of accepted values in the test query.
 To test non-strings (like integers or boolean values) explicitly set the `quote` config to `false`.

 <File name='schema.yml'>